How to Stop Feeling Overwhelmed at Work: Understand Stress and Burnout

 Training resources were also stretched thin.
 In some organizations training is seen as an expense, often cut in dire times.
 Trying to train new employees and get them up to speed, trying to cross train employees to take on the responsibilities of those who were gone, or training on new job functions as some organizations switched gears due to the pandemic.

 If you adopt the whole person approach to employee training, you will view your employees as human beings and think beyond training solely on job-related skills.
 If employees are experiencing stress and burnout, they are not going to be as productive as you need them to be.
-It’s in the company’s best interest to help managers and employees understand and manage stress and avoid burnout.
+It’s in the company’s best interest to help managers and employees understand and manage stress and avoid job burnout.

 When you work with a company like HSI, you have access to a full library of off-the-shelf content.
 You can easily curate a curriculum on stress management when the need arises.
 The following courses are all available in our Business Skills library.
 If you don’t have access to a full training library, these are topics you can research on your own to figure out a solution for you and your team.

-Training Topics to Help Stop Feeling Overwhelmed at Work
+How to Stop Feeling Overwhelmed at Work

 The good news is that if you are feeling stressed at work, you are not alone.
 “80% of workers feel stress on the job, nearly half say they need help in learning how to manage stress and 42% say their co-workers need such help.”
 Stress can harm your physical and emotional health as well as personal and work relationships.